Raghavvram/finance-and-stock-market/LOT.md

-Let’s dive into the concept of a "lot" in the context of the stock market and forex trading.
-I’ll break it down thoroughly, explain how it’s determined, and provide insights that a layman can grasp, while keeping it detailed and engaging.

 ### What is a "Lot"?
 In both the stock market and forex (foreign exchange) trading, a "lot" refers to a standardized unit of measurement for the size of a trade.
 It’s essentially a way to quantify how much of an asset—like shares of a stock or a currency pair—you’re buying or selling.
 Think of it like buying eggs: you don’t buy individual eggs willy-nilly; you buy them in a carton (e.g., a dozen).
 Similarly, in trading, a "lot" is the carton size, ensuring trades happen in predictable, manageable chunks.